phamvoquoclong/RockPaperScissors/README.md

 # RockPaperScissors
-Getting hand landmarks data by using Mediapipe, which feed into deep learning model and put it on real-time.
+Getting hand landmarks data by using Mediapipe, which feeds into a deep learning model and put it in real-time.
+The average accuracy score for this model is > 90%